 You've heard of those no-cost refinance loans?
 Forget it.
 There is no such thing.
 A broker must make money on every loan.
 Many well-intentioned loan officers honestly believe they are giving you a loan for free, but this simply is not the case.

 In the example above, we showed you how you could get a loan at an interest rate above the par rate and get points on the back.
 The points on the back translate to extra funds available to pay the cost of the loan plus pay the loan officer a commission.
 So what's wrong with this?
 Nothing, but you are financing the "free cost" of the loan over the term of the loan (usually 30 years), which can double or triple the closing costs (by way of additional interest) as compared to pay the closing costs in cash.

-How Do You Know if the Loan Officer is Jacking up Your Interest Rate?
+How Do You Know if the Loan Officer is Increasing the Interest Rate?